In other words, visitors and customers who visit your landing page bounce off, before they even give you a chance to convert them.

 Of course, you need clarity in your content.
 But, storytelling helps your content appeal to users in a dynamic, emotional way.
 As a result, they’ll begin to trust you more.

-i).
 Make customers the hero: Ann Handley said that if you want your story to be memorable and truly lead to business growth, then “make the customer the hero of the story.”
-It boils down to putting customers first and providing high quality content that they’ll find beneficial to share.
+It boils down to putting customers first and providing high-quality content that they’ll find beneficial to share.
 And, sharing demonstrates a level of trust.
-Trust enhances the user experience.
+Trust enhances user experience.

 Today, the company has grown into a $7 million digital company.
 Their project, Rainmaker.fm, a digital marketing podcast, is also thriving, due to good storytelling.
 In all, they’re putting the target audience first – and making their customers the heroes of their stories.
 And, who doesn’t want to be seen as a hero?

-ii).
-Be truthful: Great storytelling is born from a passionate belief in truth.
+Be truthful: Great storytelling is born from a passionate belief in the truth.

 For example, if you believe in helping customers find the right content online in your industry, then don’t shrink away from sharing your story of failure.
 Remember that the story of failure is often the story that your target audience most wants to hear.

 In storytelling, you’ve got to avoid anything that might jeopardize your credibility.
 So, be honest in your storytelling.
-Just think about Jon Morrow, who shared a sad story of how he was hospitalized for months, lost his job and went broke.
+J

 5. Keep Your Blog Fresh With the Right Content